 As consistent with each Fund's respective investment objective, the Funds may also invest in Section 4(2) commercial paper.
 Section 4(2) commercial paper is issued in reliance on an exemption from registration under Section 4(2) of the 1933 Act and is generally sold to institutional investors who purchase for investment.
 Any resale of such commercial paper must be in an exempt transaction, usually to an institutional investor through the issuer or investment dealers who make a market in such commercial paper.
 The Company believes that Section 4(2) commercial paper is liquid to the extent it meets the criteria established by the Board.
-The Company intends to treat such commercial paper as liquid and not subject to the investment limitations applicable to illiquid securities.
+The Company intends to treat such commercial paper as liquid and not subject to the investment limitations applicable to illiquid securities or restricted securities.

 Reverse Repurchase Agreements.
 Each Fund may enter into reverse repurchase agreements with respect to portfolio securities for temporary purposes (such as to obtain cash to meet redemption requests) when the liquidation of portfolio securities is deemed disadvantageous or inconvenient by the Adviser.
 Reverse repurchase agreements involve the sale of securities held by a Fund subject to the Fund's agreement to repurchase the securities at an agreed-upon price, date and rate of interest.
-Such agreements involve the risk that the market value of the securities sold by a Fund may decline below the price of the securities the Fund is obligated to repurchase and the interest received on the cash exchanged for the securities.
+Such agreements may be considered borrowings under the 1940 Act and may be entered into only for temporary or emergency purposes.
+Reverse repurchase agreements involve the risk that the market value of the securities sold by a Fund may decline below the price of the securities the Fund is obligated to repurchase and the interest received on the cash exchanged for the securities.